prikarsartam/prikarsartam.github.io/src/notes/3__from_theorema_egregium_to_black_holes_and_topological_quantum_phases.md

 ## Riemannian Geometry and Einstein's Field Equations

-The Theorema Egregium generalizes profoundly to [Riemannian manifolds of arbitrary dimension](https://en.wikipedia.org/wiki/Riemannian_manifold), where [a Riemannian metric is a smoothly varying inner product on tangent spaces of a smooth manifold](https://www.ime.usp.br/~gorodski/teaching/mat5771/ch1.pdf).
+The Theorema Egregium generalizes to [Riemannian manifolds of arbitrary dimension](https://en.wikipedia.org/wiki/Riemannian_manifold), where [a Riemannian metric is a smoothly varying inner product on tangent spaces of a smooth manifold](https://www.ime.usp.br/~gorodski/teaching/mat5771/ch1.pdf).
 On a Riemannian manifold $(M, g)$, the full curvature structure is encoded in the **Riemann curvature tensor** $R_{\mu\nu\rho\sigma}$, which measures how the manifold deviates from flatness.
 In general relativity, [the metric tensor $g_{\mu\nu}$ and the Ricci curvature tensor determine all geometric properties of spacetime](https://en.wikipedia.org/wiki/Einstein_field_equations).
 The Einstein field equations relate spacetime curvature directly to energy and momentum:

 $$G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2}R g_{\mu\nu} = 8\pi T_{\mu\nu}$$